Lord Chief Justice of Northern Ireland

-The Lord Chief Justice of Northern Ireland (Note: The correct legal name of the post remains Lord Chief Justice even when the holder is a woman, although the holder may choose to be styled as Lady Chief Justice.) is the head of the judiciary of Northern Ireland and the president of the courts of Northern Ireland.
+The Lord or Lady Chief Justice of Northern Ireland (Note: The correct legal name of the post remains Lord Chief Justice even when the holder is a woman, although the holder may choose to be styled as Lady Chief Justice.) is the head of the judiciary of Northern Ireland and the president of the courts of Northern Ireland.
 The position was established with the creation of Northern Ireland in 1922, and was preceded by the position of Lord Chief Justice of Ireland prior to the partition of Ireland.
 The equivalent office in England and Wales is the Lord Chief Justice of England and Wales, and in Scotland it is the Lord President of the Court of Session.
-The current Lord Chief Justice (Note: The correct legal name of the post remains Lord Chief Justice even when the holder is a woman, although the holder may choose to be styled as Lady Chief Justice.) is Dame Siobhan Keegan, the first woman to hold the office.
+The current Lady Chief Justice is Dame Siobhan Keegan, the first woman to hold the office.

 Background

 The office of Lord Chief Justice was originally established as one of two successor offices of the position of Lord Chief Justice of Ireland, underneath the Lord Chancellor of Ireland, who was president of the courts.
 The Lord Chief Justice replaced the Lord Chancellor as president of the courts by statute in 1978.